surikaterna/besiktning/README.md

 The decorators work with regular functions as well.

-Each decorator accepts a data object, inspired by the data model of InfluxDB:
+Each decorator accepts an object with structure based on the data model of InfluxDB:

 ```typescript
 type FieldValue = NonNullable<number | bigint | string | boolean>;